wenzel-lab/modular-microfluidics-workstation-controller/user-interface-software/README.md

 #### STEP 2: Enable SSH, SPI, VNC and Camera

 * **Method 1:** Use the graphical tool "Raspberry Pi Configuration".
 This is found under Menu > Preferences > Raspberry Pi Configuration.
-Then you must select the "Interfaces" tab and set SSH, SPI, VNC and Camera to "Enabled".
+Then you must select the "Interfaces" tab and set SSH, SPI, VNC, and Camera to "Enabled".

 * **Method 2:** From the command line or Terminal window, start by running `sudo raspi-config`.
 This will launch the raspi-config utility: